josegonzalez/cakephp-filter/README.markdown

 At this point, everything should theoretically work.

-TODO:
+## TODO:
 1. Better code commenting
 2. Refactor datetime filtering for ranges
 3. Support jQuery Datepicker
-4. A better readme file
+4. Allow the action to be configurable